memgraph/docs/products/memgraph/v1.2.0/getting_started/connecting_applications/javascript.md

 ### Basic Setup

-We'll be using **Express.js** to demonstrate how to connect to a running Memgraph instance.<br />
+We'll be using **Express.js** to demonstrate how to connect to a running Memgraph instance.
-Express.js is a web application framework that enables us to create complete Node.js applications.<br />
+Express.js is a web application framework that enables us to create complete Node.js applications.
-If you don't wish to use it, the steps might be slightly different, but the code is most likley the same or very similar.
+If you don't wish to use it, the steps might be slightly different, but the code is most likely the same or very similar.

 Let's jump in and connect a simple program to Memgraph.